Eric Fassbender, D.M.A.

 Eric Fassbender teaches bassoon, oboe, sight-singing, and woodwind chamber music at the University of Nevada, Reno.
 Performing regularly on both bassoon and oboe, he appears with the Reno Philharmonic, the Reno Chamber Orchestra, Trio Reno, local casino orchestras, and various other orchestras and chamber ensembles in the area.
 He is also an active commissioner and performer of new works for double reeds; in 2015 he gave the world premiere of Jean-Paul Perrotte's Get Lost in a Dream for bassoon and tape.

-Mr. Fassbender is a candidate for the Doctor of Musical Arts degree at the University of Nevada, Las Vegas, studying with Janis McKay.
+Dr. Fassbender received his Doctor of Musical Arts degree at the University of Nevada, Las Vegas, studying with Janis McKay.
 He received his Master of Music degree in Double Reed Performance from the University of Nevada, Reno, studying with Christin Schillinger, Lindsey Bartlett, and Andrea Lenz.
 He received his Bachelor of Science degree from Northern Michigan University, studying bassoon with Donald Grant.